Scripture Reference: Acts 12:1-19

 Peter quickly made his way to the home of one of the Christians, Mary.
 He knew that other Christians liked to meet there.

 A servant girl named Rhoda answered the door and she couldn’t believe what she was seeing.
-She was so happy and so surprised that she left Peter standing there and didn’t even let him in.
+She was happy, surprised and so shocked that she left Peter standing there and didn’t even let him in.

 When Rhoda told the others that Peter was at the door they didn’t believe her.
 They thought she was seeing things that weren’t there.